sergiokopplin/indigo/_posts/2020-02-02-unambiguous-personal-finance.md

 you'll be sitting pretty with all your saved money and will be consulting tax professionals on the optimal way to use the money.

+And one final note: an investment account (at Wealthfront or anywhere) is **not FDIC-insured**.
+You can lose money.
+We reduce this risk with aforementioned diversification, and by playing "the long game".
+We aren't interested in making short-term bets on individual companies.
+We are betting that the market as a whole (in other words, the human race) will grow in the next few decades.
+That's a much safer bet.

 # And That's It!
 Happy saving!